commitsovercoffee/markup-mansion/src/routes/writings/daily_rituals.md

 Let's get started ...

-## How did I come up with my routine ?
+## How did I come up with my routine?

 They say health is wealth.
 So I started exactly there.
 I have two habits which I prioritize (mostly) over anything else.
 They are :